Skip to main content

 gpointstudio / Shutterstock

 The most important thing you can to do bolster your baby’s health is to be healthy yourself.
 Eating a balanced diet, staying hydrated, taking prenatal vitamins, getting adequate sleep, and exercising will improve the health of your nugget during pregnancy.
-If your fetal weight is too low, your doctor will discuss steps to take to increase weight gain prior to birth.
+If your fetal weight is too low, your doctor will discuss steps to take to increase weight gain before birth.

 Above all, it’s important to communicate with your healthcare team about any concerns you may have.
 But don’t let stress about your baby’s birth weight negatively impact your mental health.
 The chance of your baby being bigger or smaller than the predicted birth weight is normal.
 Just like sometimes the sex is incorrectly determined or there are surprise twins, your baby can come out weighing more or less than predicted.